Fixed protection

 How do you apply for fixed protection?

-Any individual who wishes to apply for lifetime allowance protection has to do so online.
-There is no deadline for applying for fixed protection 2016 and individual protection 2016.
+Any individual who wishes to apply for protection has to do so online.
+The deadline for applying for fixed protection 2016 and individual protection 2016 is 5 April 2025.

 The individual will need an HMRC Online Services Account - if they do not already have one, they will have to create an account.

-Details of their lifetime allowance protections will be held on their online account.
+Details of their protections will be held on their online account.

-Individuals will no longer receive paper certificates with their lifetime allowance protection details.
+Individuals will no longer receive paper certificates with their protection details.

-Guidance to help individuals who wish to apply for lifetime allowance protection has been published by HMRC on GOV.UK.
+Guidance to help individuals who wish to apply for protection has been published by HMRC on GOV.UK.

 What if an individual has a temporary reference number?